jyron/wikiscrape/README.md

   5.from terminal: cd Desktop #(or wherever you are holding the file) 5.from terminal: python3 wikiscrape.py
- Now you can type in any major U.S city name and wikiscrape will print info in paragraph increments. yes for more info, no to stop program.
+ Now you can type in any major U.S city name and wikiscrape will print info in paragraph increments.
+ 'yes' for more info, 'no' to stop program.
   That's it!